 - It is not a company that cannot make a profit.
 There are many profitable non-profit companies (I’ll explain this weird oxymoron in a bit).

-- It is not a type of organization that guarantees that you’re going to be getting hundreds of thousands of dollars in grants your first year in operation.
+- It also is not a type of organization that guarantees that you’re going to be getting hundreds of thousands of dollars in grants your first year in operation.
 It just makes you eligible to apply for them.
 Big difference.

 So, what is a 501(c)3 nonprofit organization?
 It is a corporation that is formed within a US state whose sole purpose is some public benefit and whose profits will not benefit any specific individual or individuals.
 In a regular company, if you own the company the profits of the company are yours to keep and you’re taxed on those profits.
 In a nonprofit company, you can’t just take out the money from the company whenever you feel like it.
 That’s super illegal and that’s when you’ll get a call from the Attorney General (or Attorneys General if you’re operating in multiple states).
 You can pay yourself a fair salary though!